 Preservation Long Island’s comprehensive collections reflect Long Island’s history and cultural heritage over four centuries.
 We are especially interested in objects with known Long Island histories, that is, who made or used them and where and when.
-Thank you for thinking of Preservation Long Island for your donation!

 How do I make an object donation to Preservation Long Island?